mark-me/mark-me.github.io/_pages/snippets-and-tips/graphs/graph-ggplot.md

 # Extensions

-ggplot has a lot of nice extensions: [http://www.ggplot2-exts.org/gallery/](http://www.ggplot2-exts.org/gallery/).
+ggplot has a lot of nice extensions: [http://www.ggplot2-exts.org/gallery/](http://www.ggplot2-exts.org/gallery/) adding loads of new plots to your repertoire.

 # Axis formatting